tdauth/the-siege-of-minas-tirith/README.md

 ### Unit Training

 The unit training happens automatically other than in Warcraft III: Reforged.
-You just have to choose the unit type.
+You just have to choose the unit types which are enabled.
 Units will spawn automatically every X seconds.
-You can choose a command which is applied to the spawning units.
-For example, Mordor units can automatically attack the next gate of the city.
+The spawned units will automatically follow your rally point unit.

 ## Features